 - 1/4 cup finely grated sweet potato [uncooked]

-- 1 tbsp coconut sugar aka palm sugar
+- 1 tablespoon coconut sugar aka coconut sugar

 - pinch ground nutmeg

 - Combine water, rice and salt in a medium saucepan; bring to a boil.
 Reduce heat, and simmer, uncovered for 20 minutes or until rice is tender.
 Drain remaining liquid and return rice to the stove top.

 - Stir in almond milk, chia seeds, coconut sugar, vanilla, carob powder, cinnamon, cardamom, and nutmeg.
 Bring to a simmer over medium heat, stirring constantly.
 Reduce heat to medium-low; cook 20 minutes or until thick, stirring frequently.
 In the last 5 minutes of cooking time, stir in grated sweet potato.